Breaking down digital barriers for physical and cognitive disabilities

 5. Remote access and telehealth: Technology enables remote services, such as teletherapy and online consultations, making healthcare and professional services accessible to those who face mobility challenges or live in remote areas.

-By embedding principles of accessibility, diversity and inclusive web design, individuals with disabilities can be supported in their independence and participation in everyday activities.
+By embedding principles of accessibility, diversity, and inclusive web design, individuals with disabilities can be supported in their independence and participation in everyday activities.

+Universal design shows how accessibility encourages innovation that everyone can enjoy.
+It often leads to more straightforward, more intuitive products that improve daily life for all users.
 Bringing designers closer to the real experiences of disability is pivotal.
-When tackling both physical and invisible disabilities, it’s vital for our approach to be both innovative and empathetic.
-Designers and developers creating physical and digital environments need to engage continuously with users, gathering feedback and learning from their diverse experiences.
+When tackling both physical and invisible disabilities, our approach needs to be both innovative and empathetic.
+Designers and developers creating physical and digital environments must continuously engage with users, gathering feedback and learning from their diverse experiences.

 Similarly, voice-activated devices help those with mobility or dexterity issues but are also popular in situations where hands-free operation is preferred, such as driving or cooking.
-This is universal design in action.
-It highlights that designing for accessibility encourages innovation that everyone can enjoy, often leading to simpler, more intuitive products that improve daily life for all users.

 UserWay: accessibility tech designed for diversity